Differentially Private Quantiles with Smaller Error: Privacy Analysis

-The fact that $F^+$ and $F^-$ map to slightly different sets than $\good_{m,n,h}$ is not an important detail; our proof handles it by requiring the gap between the input ranks $\mathbf{r}$ to be $1$ higher.
+The fact that $F^+$ and $F^-$ map to slightly different sets than $\good_{m,n,h}$ is not an important detail; our proof accounts for it by requiring the gap between the input ranks $\mathbf{r}$ to be $1$ higher.

 As a result, to analyze privacy under add/remove adjacency, we incur the privacy cost of $\cc$ once and of $\sq$ at most twice, yielding a total privacy parameter of $\epsilon_1 + 2\epsilon_2$.
 Due to the asymmetry of our mapping when a point is being added or removed, privacy under substitute adjacency is slightly better since substitution is both an addition and a removal operation.
 Formally,